EEOC Updates COVID-19 Guidance

 Maryland Bans Another Box From Employment Applications

-Of course, employers still may ask applicants what they are looking for by way of compensation.
+Of course, employers still may ask candidates what they are looking for by way of compensation.
 For what that’s worth!

 Medical Cannabis In USA (New Jersey)